RealTimeLogic/BAS/README.md

 ## Before Downloading the Source Code

-The Barracuda App Server is a complex product with many options.
-Before downloading the source code, consider downloading one of the [pre-compiled binaries with included Lua tutorials](https://realtimelogic.com/downloads/bas/).
-For FreeRTOS users, check out the super easy to use [ESP32 IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/?bas=) designed for educational purposes.
+The Barracuda App Server is a feature-rich product.
+To ease into its diverse options, you might find it helpful to start by downloading one of the [pre-compiled binaries with included Lua tutorials](https://realtimelogic.com/downloads/bas/), which are complemented with handy Lua tutorials, prior to accessing the source code.

 ## How To Compile